incomeproject/recipient/README.md

 #### Setup

-- From the backend folder: `go mod download`
+- From the backend folder:
+  - `go mod download`
+  - copy config/dev.yaml.example to dev.yaml and add in your api keys
 - From the frontend folder: `npm install`

 #### Running